JordanMartinez/purescript-tidy-codegen-lens/README.md

 Run `spago build` and then `./tidy-mklens <CLI args>`

 See the [snapshots folder](./snapshots) for current output.
-Files were generated using the below commands:
+Files were generated using the below commands, which are stored in [regen-snapshots.sh](./regen-snapshots.sh):

 ```bash
 # Note: the `arg` style is the default